 A horizontal bar to visualize task progress.
-The task being monitored can be of known or indeterminate length.
+The task being monitored can be of known or indeterminate length. macOS progress = toga.ProgressBar(max=100, value=1)

 If a progress bar has a max value, it is a determinate progress bar.
 The value of the progress bar can be altered over time, indicating progress on a task.
 The visual indicator of the progress bar will be filled indicating the proportion of value relative to max. max can be any positive numerical value.